 Warning!
 This series of essays is a scathing indictment of so many institutions, traditions, customs, and habits held dear by the vast majority of humans.

 Scathing, I promise.

 Committed to the idea that responsible freedom is the only ethical and sustainable basis for human flourishing, these meditations are a full-frontal assault on all that stands in the way of that goal.

 These writings are, at once, an indictment of the preachers, politicians, and other snake oil salesmen who profit from the status quo… as well as a call to arms by those held hostage by the stifling grip of ignorance, obedience, conformity, and tribalism in all forms.

-These writings are bound to irritate liberals and conservatives both.
+These writings are bound to irritate liberals and conservatives alike.
 At least I hope so.
 Nothing, in my view, would be a more reliable indicator of truth… knowing that the truth is never found by choosing sides… knowing that our problems will not be solved, because they cannot be solved by, picking the “right” religion or the “right” political ideology.

 It will become clear from these writings that nothing would please me more than to put all the bureaucrats and patriarchs out of business.
 We the people do not need them anymore.
 We no longer need them to organize us.
 We no longer need them to tell us right from wrong.